Heixier/heixier/README.md

 ## Hello! 👋

-I am currently studying in 42

-I like computers
+I was given a set of emojis to use so I used them

 ### Projects
 - Mini RPG Game ([Graphics ver. w/ FFY07](https://github.com/FFY07/rpg-game) | [Text-Based ver.](https://github.com/Heixier/ai-forest))